chanzuckerberg/single-cell-curation/schema/5.2.0/schema.md

     * Removed snmC-seq
     * Removed spatial proteomics and its descendants
     * Replaced snmC-seq2 with methylation profiling by high throughput sequencing and its descendants
 * uns (Dataset metadata)
   * Updated `schema_reference` to <code>"https://github.com/chanzuckerberg/single-cell-curation/blob/main/schema/5.2.0/schema.md"</code>
   * Updated `schema_version` to <code>"5.2.0"</code>
+* var and raw.var (Gene metadata)
+  * Updated the requirements for `feature_length`.
+All `feature_biotypes` are now included.
+The calculation of the value changed from the merged length of isoforms to the median of the lengths of isoforms.

 ### schema v5.1.0